Turkey officially withdraws from treaty protecting women

-ISTANBUL (AP) — Turkey formally withdrew Thursday from a landmark international treaty protecting women from violence, though President Recep Tayyip Erdogan insisted it won’t be a step backwards for women.
+ISTANBUL (AP) — Turkey formally withdrew Thursday from a landmark international treaty protecting women from violence, and signed in its own city of Istanbul, though President Recep Tayyip Erdogan insisted it won’t be a step backwards for women.

+Hundreds of women demonstrated in Istanbul later Thursday, holding banners that said they won't give up on the Council of Europe’s Istanbul Convention.
+“It's not over for us,” one read.
+Similar protests were held in other Turkish cities.

-The leader announced his “Action Plan for Combating Violence against Women” Thursday, which includes goals such as reviewing judicial processes, improving protection services and gathering data on violence.
+Erdogan announced his “Action Plan for Combating Violence against Women” on Thursday, which includes goals such as reviewing judicial processes, improving protection services and gathering data on violence.

 “Some groups are trying to present our official withdrawal from the Istanbul convention on July 1st as going backwards," he said.
 "Just like our fight against violence towards women did not start with the Istanbul Convention, it won’t end with our withdrawal.”